-Our Stacked Credential triggers are used when you want to automate the issuing of a certificate or badge based on a student completing some pre-set criteria.
+Our Stacked Credential triggers are used when you want to automate issuing a certificate or badge based on a student completing some pre-set criteria.

 For example, you have a course with three modules.
-You want your recipients to receive a badge for every module they complete, but only get a certificate of course completion once all three modules have been passed.
+You want your recipients to receive a badge for every module they complete but only get a course completion certificate once all three modules have been passed.
 You can use Stacked Credentials to automate the issuing of the course completion certificate.

 How to Set-Up a Stacked Credential